idleberg/sublime-emoji-code/README.md

 ## Usage

-All emojis are prefixed with `ji-`, following the string of the official [Unicode terminology](unicode.org/emoji/charts/full-emoji-list.html).
+All emojis are prefixed with `ji`, following the string of the official [Unicode terminology](unicode.org/emoji/charts/full-emoji-list.html).

 **Examples:**